27 Beautiful Blue Backsplash Kitchen Ideas | Fireclay Tile

 Want to see more Midcentury kitchens?
 Check out this blog post.

-A saturated blue tile backsplash and rich wood cabinetry give this traditional kitchen no shortage of visual interest with bold tones and eye-catching shapes galore.
+A saturated blue tile backsplash of our beloved Star & Cross shapes gives this cottage kitchen no shortage of visual interest with bold tones and pattern play galore.

 24. Make A Splash